 Research Assistantships (RA)

-Students should speak directly with a faculty member if they are interested in becoming a Research Assistant.
-Research Assistants receive a stipend paid from the Professor's research grants and may include Tuition reimbursement and/or health coverage.
+Students should speak directly with a faculty member if they want to become a Research Assistant.
+Research Assistants receive a stipend from the Professor's research grants and may include Tuition reimbursement and/or health coverage.

 WWU Scholarship Center

 WWU offers a variety of scholarships at the Scholarship Center.
 Scholarship application materials are usually available beginning in January at Western's Scholarship Center.

 Specific rules usually govern grant funds.
 All funds from these sources must be spent according to Washington State regulations and requirements.
 Documentation must be approved in advance.
 Please see your academic department manager for guidance about the required paperwork.
 For a listing of WWU funding available for Graduate Students, visit the Graduate School website.